4.4.1 Professional Degrees: Policy

 Details all university requirements for the Doctor of Medicine (M.D.) and the Doctor of Jurisprudence (J.D.).

-Candidates for professional degrees must satisfy the general requirements for advanced degrees, the program requirements specified by their departments/schools, and the degree-specific requirements described below.
+Candidates for professional degrees must satisfy the general requirements for advanced degrees, the requirements specified by their degree programs, and the degree-specific requirements described below.

 Students pursuing and programs granting these professional degrees.

 The degree of Doctor of Jurisprudence (J.D.) is conferred on candidates who satisfactorily complete courses in law totaling the number of units required under the current regulations of the Stanford School of Law over a period of not less than three academic years and who otherwise have satisfied the requirements of Stanford University and of the Stanford School of Law.